Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

-The presence of higher-order constraints implies that evolution is not uniquely determined by a pair of two functions, lapse and shift, but also requires the specification of additional functions such as $L$.
-The latter determine the direction of a time evolution vector field in moment space.
+The presence of higher-order constraints implies that evolution is not uniquely determined by the classical pair of two functions, lapse and shift, but also requires the specification of additional functions such as $L$.
+The latter determine the direction of a time evolution vector field in moment or state space.
 The general form of evolution equations with moment terms is therefore given by

 for any phase-space function $f$, where the dots indicate further higher-order constraints that would involve higher moments or higher-order versions of the diffeomorphism constraint.
 The former do not appear to second order as considered here, while the latter, just like the classical $D[M]$, is not included for static solutions.
 Our evolution equations will therefore be given by $\dot{f}= \{f,\bar{H}[N]+H_{\phi_2}[L]\}$.
+In the static case, $N$ is classically determined by the consistency condition that evolution equations be compatible with static behavior.
+As we will see, the same is true for $L$ if quantum fluctuations are required to be static too.